-To truly experience the authentic Mexico on the Yucatán Peninsula, we recommend planning at least 10 to 21 days for your trip.
+The Yucatán Peninsula may only be a small part of Mexico, but its size and diversity should not be underestimated.
+To truly experience the authentic Mexico on the peninsula, we recommend planning at least 14 to 21 days for your trip – longer is always better, of course.

 A detailed description of the sights and highlights on the Yucatán Peninsula that you shouldn’t miss can be found in our posts: